-The equity plan target award for each executive officer was established in RSUs based upon the stock price in March 2019 after we released results for 2018.
-At the end of the year, an executive officer was awarded RSUs based upon our performance against the metrics and the executive officer's individual performance, which was then applied to the executive officer's target award of RSUs.
-For example, if an executive officer has a target award of 10,000 RSUs and the Company and individual performance results in the executive officer achieving 115% of target award, that executive officer would be awarded 11,500 RSUs.
-The RSUs an executive officer receives will vest 25% per year, the first 25% being on the anniversary of the date on which the earned award is deemed final (the date of filing our Form 10-K for the fiscal year), and the last three on each of the second, third and fourth one-year anniversary dates of end of the year for which the RSUs were earned.
-Beginning with the RSUs earned for 2019 performance, the RSUs will vest immediately upon an executive officer's death or disability.
+The equity plan target awards for each executive officer related to the performance metrics were established in RSUs, based upon our stock price in March 2021 after we release earnings for the year ended 2020.
+At the end of the year, an executive earns RSUs based upon our performance against the metrics which is then applied to the executive officer's target award of RSUs.
+For example, if an executive officer has a target award of 10,000 RSUs for the three performance-based metrics, and the Company performance results in the executive officer achieving 115% of the target award, that executive officer would be awarded 11,500 RSUs for the performance-based portion of the equity plan.
+The RSUs an executive officer receives will vest 25% per year, the first 25% vesting on the anniversary of the date on which the earned award is deemed final (the date of filing our Form 10-K for the year), and then 25% vesting on each of the second, third and fourth anniversary dates of end of the year for which the RSUs were earned.
+The time-based RSUs were priced at the same price used to determine the target RSU awards for the performancebased awards, and vest 25% on each anniversary of grant date in March 2021.
+The RSUs will vest immediately upon an executive officer's death or disability.
 In addition, if an executive officer retires at the age of 65 or older, the executive officer will continue to hold the RSUs post-retirement and the RSUs will continue to vest if the executive officer complies with non-compete and non-solicitation restrictions.
-If the executive officer violates these restrictions, the RSUs will be forfeited and he or she will be required to repay to the Company all value realized from post retirement vesting of any RSUs.
+If the executive officer violates these restrictions, the RSUs will be forfeited, and he will be required to repay the Company all value realized from post retirement vesting of any RSUs.